Thermodynamically consistent machine learning model for excess Gibbs energy: Methods

 \subsection{Data}

-The experimental data used to train and evaluate HANNA in this work were taken from the Dortmund Data Bank (DDB)~\cite{DDB2024}.
-Data points labeled as poor quality by internal criteria of the DDB were excluded.
-Furthermore, only components for which a canonical SMILES string could be generated with RDKit~\cite{rdkit} using mol-files from the DDB were considered.
+The experimental data used to train and evaluate HANNA in this work were taken from \RB{the 2025 version of} the Dortmund Data Bank (DDB)~\cite{DDB2025}.
+Data points labeled as poor quality by the DDB's internal criteria were excluded.
+Furthermore, only components for which a canonical SMILES string could be generated with RDKit~\cite{rdkit} using mol-files from the DDB were considered. \RB{Tab.~\ref{tab:db_summary} gives an overview of the final data sets of the different data types for binary, ternary, and quaternary systems.
+A detailed description of each data type is given below.}